pydata/pydata-cookbook/papers/scipy/scipy.rst

 Just like we did for the lowpass filter, we define two functions that allow us to create and apply a Butterworth bandpass filter with the frequencies given in Hz (or any other units).
-The functions take care of scaling the values to the normalized range expected by the SciPy function ``scipy.signal.butter``.
+The functions take care of scaling the values to the normalized range expected by ``scipy.signal.butter``.

 .. code-block:: python